zendesk/zendesk_api_client_rb/lib/zendesk_api/server/docs/views.md

 ## Views

 ### JSON Format
-Views are read-only and represented as simple flat JSON objects which have the following keys.
+Views are represented as simple flat JSON objects which have the following keys.

 | Name            | Type                       | Comment
 | --------------- | ---------------------------| -------------------